Beans-BV/merchant_sdk_javascript/README.md

 ## Do I have to use stroops?

 Our platform utilizes Stellar blockchain technology to simplify digital transactions, making it accessible even to those unfamiliar with cryptocurrencies.
 We've streamlined the payment process using `Stellar Lumen (XLM)` and other cryptocurrencies, allowing you to transact in main currency units instead of dealing with complex conversions like `stroops`.
 For example, to request a payment of `1 XLM`, you just set the amoun to `"1"` and our system automatically handles the conversion to `10,000,000 stroops`, ensuring a user-friendly payment experience.

+# Examples

+We've provided examples to help you understand what you as a business can do with the Beans Merchant SDK.

+### Checkout

+This example showcases a checkout page that allows users to pay for items using Beans.
+You can see how easy it is to integrate Beans payments into your e-commerce platform.

+Find the full example code [here](https://github.com/Beans-BV/merchant_sdk_javascript/tree/main/example/shopping_basket).

+### account Management

+We've added an example that demonstrates how to create and manage company accounts.
+This example shows how to:
+- Create a new account with multi-language support
+- Upload an avatar for an account
+- Retrieve and display the avatar
+- Delete an account when it's no longer needed

+This functionality is particularly useful for businesses that need to manage multiple Stellar accounts under a single company account.

+Find the full example code [here](https://github.com/Beans-BV/merchant_sdk_javascript/blob/main/example/account/index.html).

+### Advanced (for developers)

+This example is more technical and aimed at developers who want to understand the full capabilities of the Beans Merchant SDK.

+Find the full example code [here](https://github.com/Beans-BV/merchant_sdk_javascript/tree/main/example/shopping_basket).